 Follow those two rules and caring for plantain trees is fairly simple.
 As with all plants, some feeding is required.
 Feed the plant once a month during the summer with a slow-release 8-10-8 fertilizer.
-A heavy feeder, a mature tree needs about 1-2 pounds (0.5-1 kg.), spread out in a 4-8 foot (1-2.5 m.) radius around the plant, and then lightly worked into the soil.
+A heavy feeder, a mature tree needs about 1 to 2 pounds (0.5-1 kg.), spread out in a 4 to 8 foot (1-2 m.) radius around the plant, and then lightly worked into the soil.

 Prune off suckers with a pair of gardening pruners.
 This will divert all the energy to the main plant unless, of course, you are propagating a new plant.
-If so, leave one sucker per plant and let it grow on the parent for 6-8 months before removing it.
+If so, leave one sucker per plant and let it grow on the parent for six to eight months before removing it.